Fanmade/papertrail/README.md

 A Laravel Nova tool for uploading PDFs, extracting metadata and adding placeholders to form input fields.

+# Warning!
+**It is currently being developed for a specific project and not yet ready for general use.**

 ## Installation
 Install the package via composer:
 `composer require fanmade/nova-papertrail`